michael2012z/BitBible/markdown/KJV/files/Gen.md

 23. And Serug lived after he begat Nahor two hundred years, and begat sons and daughters.

-24. And Nahor lived nine and twenty years, and begat Terah:Terah: Gr.
-Thara
+24. And Nahor lived nine and twenty years, and begat Terah:

 25. And Nahor lived after he begat Terah an hundred and nineteen years, and begat sons and daughters.